IBM/procurement-analysis-with-wks/README.md

 ![](doc/source/images/process_flow.png)

 The steps followed to create solution is as follows.
-For commands please refer Running the application on Bluemix section below.
+For commands please refer Running the application on IBM Cloud section below.

 #### Watson Knowledge Studio (WKS)
 1. We build Type System specific to business domain/use case